Clasyc/ssm-env/README.md

 rm ssm-env.tar.gz
 ```

-After installation, you can run the tool by typing `ssm-manager` in your terminal.
+After installation, you can run the tool by typing `ssm-env` in your terminal.

 ### Local build